isomerpages/govtech-corp/_for-government-agencies/Data & AI/GovText.md

 </div>
 </div>
 </div>
+<h4>2.
+Productivity tools</h4>
+<p>These tools are designed for government business processes.
+They include
+the <strong>Hansard Analysis Tool</strong>, which helps officers get information from the Official Reports of the Parliament of Singapore to draft replies to parliamentary questions and speeches.
+The <strong>IM8 Q&amp;A</strong> tool helps officers understand IM8 policies by searching relevant IM8 clauses and documents, and generating a summarised answer to the user's question.</p>
+<h4>3.
+Alpha tools</h4>
+<p>These are ongoing experimental tools that officers can try out on the
+platform.</p>
 <h3>How to use GovText?</h3>
 <p>Visit the<a href="https://www.govtext.gov.sg/" rel="noopener noreferrer nofollow" target="_blank"> <u>GovText website</u></a> and
 log in with your Whole-of-Government credentials to get started.
 Refer